eike-fokken/grazer/README.md

 You can also build a debug build, just exchange 'release' with 'debug' and 'Release' with 'Debug' everywhere in the last two commands.

-After the build has completed, a binary named grazer (or grazer.exe , if built with mingw compiler) will appear in `release/src/Grazer/`.
+After the build has completed, a binary named grazer (or grazer.exe , if built on Windows) will appear in `release/src/Grazer/`.

 ## Usage